Blockchain-Technology-Lab/Rewards-Sharing-Simulation-Engine/docs/index.md

-# Cardano Pooling Simulator’s Documentation
+# Rewards Sharing Simulation Engine - Documentation

-This is the documentation for the Cardano Pooling Simulation Engine built by the University of Edinburgh's Blockchain Technology Lab.
+This is the documentation for the Rewards Sharing Simulation Engine built by the University of Edinburgh's Blockchain Technology Lab.
 The source code is available on [Github](https://github.com/Blockchain-Technology-Laboratory/Cardano-Pooling-Simulator).